uiua-lang/uiua/site/blog/what-will-1-look-like-text.md

 The experimental [`bind`](https://uiua.org/docs/experimental#swizzles) modifier is a potential solution to this problem.

-There is a balance to be struc between Uiua's goal of tacitness and its goal of being ergonomic.
+There is a balance to be struck between Uiua's goal of tacitness and its goal of being ergonomic.
 While the beauty of fully tacit code is a worthy goal, some problems involve data flows that are inherently complex, and so some kind of labeling system may be necessary to make such problems workable.

 ### Box Ergonomics